big-Nates/Scoutr/README.md

-Hello,
-This is my first project
-Idk what to put
-If you know me outside of this, then this is what I've been working on for the past month or two
+Hello, this is my first project.
+Idk what to put.
+But if you know me outside of this, then this is what I've been working on for the past month or two